thiagosanches/python-analysis-pandas-postgre/README.md

 # PostgreSQL

+Attempt to run some analysis using PostgreSQL.

 I used the version: `14.4`.

-Attempt to run some analysis using PostgreSQL.

-First you have created the container:
+First you have to create the container:

 ### Create a postgresql container